wp-plugins/official-statcounter-plugin-for-wordpress/readme.txt

 2. Using the magnify tool, you can "zoom in" on individual visitors and get a detailed report on where they are from, their system settings, and most importantly, what link reffered them to your site and their navigation path through your site.

 == Changelog ==

+= 1.6.1 =
+* Correct incorrect spelling of 'invisibility'

 = 1.6 =
 * Removed the 'Logging Enabled/Disabled' option (you can deactivate the plugin instead).
 Updated installation instructions.